 Realising infrastructure investments within certain timeframes, improving Italy’s transport infrastructure equipment by effectively integrating the rail and road networks with other infrastructure and urban centres, ensuring the safety and resilience of infrastructure in an increasingly challenging context, accelerating the ecological transition of the Group and the country, as well as seizing the opportunities offered by new technologies for innovative maintenance activities and services are amongst the most vital priorities to be pursued by the Group.

-The investments of the Hub are ambitious.
+The investments of the business unit are ambitious.
 In order to be realised, in addition to a ten-year vision, certainty of investment readiness and an independent cost-benefit analysis is required.
 RFI foresees a total of around 110 billion euro in technical investments in extraordinary maintenance, technology, regional networks, port/interport connections, routes of national interest (High Speed/High Capacity), safety and upgrading, in addition to lines for tourists, metropolitan cities and airport connections.
 The completion of the works in the pipeline shall be decisive in terms of increasing the regularity of the service, with an extensive introduction of the most modern distancing systems (ERTMS).
 During the plan, a number of reductions in journey times along the main rail routes will be achieved.
 For example, the cities of Milan, Turin and Genoa can be connected in about one hour and Naples–Bari in just two hours.

 As far as Anas is concerned, technical investments of around 50 billion euro are planned for network development, extraordinary maintenance and other activities necessary for completion of the plan.
-The company’s integration into the Infrastructure Hub will also form the basis for accelerating the digitalisation and connectivity of roads (as Smart Roads).
+The company’s integration into the Infrastructure business unit will also form the basis for accelerating the digitalisation and connectivity of roads (as Smart Roads).

 To maximise industrial synergies, Italferr’s contribution for design and construction supervision will also be a determining factor.
 In order for Anas to become an integral part of the Group with RFI and Italferr, a number of regulatory and legislative issues need to be addressed, such as streamlining the system of rules and procedures.